Dynamic programming on bipartite tree decompositions: Further research

 Beyond bipartite tree decompositions, we introduce a more general type of decompositions that we call $q$(-torso)-$\Hcal$-tree decompositions.
 For $\Bcal$ being the class of bipartite graphs, we prove in \autoref{lem-paraNP-non-bip} that for every $q \geq 2$ and every 2-connected graph $H$ with an edge, {\sc $H$-Scattered-Packing} is {\sf para-NP}-complete parameterized by $q$(-torso)-$\Bcal$-treewidth.
 It should be possible to prove similar results for other covering and packing problems considered in this article.

-Most of our {\sf para-NP}-completeness results consist just in proving \NP-completeness on bipartite graph (i.e., those with bipartite treewidth zero).
+Most of our {\sf para-NP}-completeness results consist in proving \NP-completeness on bipartite graph (i.e., those with bipartite treewidth zero).
 There are two exceptions.
 On the one hand, the {\sf NP}-completeness of \textsc{$3$-Coloring} on graphs with odd cycle transversal at most three (\autoref{lem-hard-coloring}) and \autoref{lem-paraNP-non-bip} mentioned above for {\sc $H$-Scattered-Packing} parameterized by $q$-$\Bcal$-treewidth for every integer $q \geq 2$.
-Interestingly, none of our hardness results really exploits the structure of bipartite tree decompositions (i.e., for $q=1$), beyond being bipartite or having bounded odd cycle transversal.
+It is worth noting that none of our hardness results really exploit the structure of bipartite tree decompositions (i.e., for $q=1$), beyond being bipartite or having bounded odd cycle transversal.
+Hence, an interesting question would be whether there is a problem that is \NP-complete on graph of bounded bipartite treewidth, but not on graphs of bounded odd cycle transversal.

 Finally, as mentioned in the introduction, the goal of this article is to make a first step toward efficient algorithms to solve problems related to odd-minors.
 We already show in this paper that bipartite treewidth can be useful in this direction, by providing an \XP-algorithm for {\sc $H$-Odd-Minor-Packing}.
 Bipartite treewidth, or strongly related notions, also plays a strong role in the recent series of papers about odd-minors by Campbell, Gollin, Hendrey, and Wiederrecht~\cite{GollinW23odd-,Campbell23odd-}.
 This looks like an emerging topic that is worth investigating.